 - Please note that all nominees will be required to go through a verification process.
 College nominators must notify Phi Theta Kappa if a nominee faces any type of disciplinary action during the time between nomination and public awarding at the annual AACC Convention.

 - Should you be selected as an All-USA Academic Team Scholar or New Century Scholar, you are expected to attend the recognition program held at the AACC Convention.
-Your college is responsible for covering your travel and accommodation expenses to attend.

 - Nominees need not be members of Phi Theta Kappa.